ploetz-zeller/symbio-documentation/docs/admin/features/general-design/group-management-for-favorites-sharing/group-management-for-favorites-sharing.md

-# Favorite management: Sharing favorites
+# Favorite management: Sharing favorites (Preview feature)

 This feature can be seen as an extenion the feature 'Favorite management: Grouping favorites'.
 It offers the possibility to share your favorite groups with other Users or User groups.